MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/AIGoalList.md

 # Entity Documentation - AI Goal list

-Below is a list of all the available AI Goals within Minecraft:Bedrock Edition for use with Entity JSON files.
+Below is a list of all the available AI Goals within Minecraft: Bedrock Edition for use with Entity JSON files.

 AI Goal |Description
 :-----|:----------